-Validate schema When an ASN.1 schema file has been edited, this will verify that the file can be used to decode an ASN.1 data file.
-If the schema file has not been saved since being edited, the file will be saved.

-Obfuscate message This option attempts to change the value of every data element in the current message file to a random value while preserving certain characteristics, such as string lengths, CHOICE $\,$ values, and presence or absence of OPTIONAL elements.
+Validate scher Obfuscate mes le Validate schema Then an ASN.1 schema file has been edited, this will verify that the file can be used code an ASN.1 data file.
+If the schema file has not been saved since being edited, e will be saved. d to the Obfuscate message his option attempts to change the value of every data element in the current message a random value while preserving certain characteristics, such as string lengths, CHOI lues, and presence or absence of OPTIONAL elements. file ICE